mhaidar70/BasicCAD/README.md

 ### Reflection

 Onshape certification was a challenging task for me because honestly I didn't prepare well for it.
 We had a few assignments to help us review and prepare for our exam but I didn't complete the assignments completely, only doing it until I knew and left the rest of it.
-This was a crucial mistake that I regret now because I could have took a couple hours out of my day to pass this, but I didn't.
+This was a crucial mistake that I regret now because unfortunately, I didn't pass the exam.
 Although I made a huge mistake, I did learn that an opportunity given is a opportunity to succeed and learn.
 In the future, I will take any opportunity that comes my way and try my best to do it and ask for help whenever it is needed.